 Before joining us, Lynn completed a bachelor’s in marketing from Rutgers School of Business and initiated her professional career in the vibrant New York City’s garment center, selling women’s sportswear to major department stores in the city that never sleeps.
 From there, she became product manager at a private label company, overseeing a team of designers, production coordinators and cost analysts in creating product lines according to rigorous, private-label specifications.

 Hands down, it’s reading.
-I am often juggling three or more books at a time (and our Amazon bills show it): one for my iPad, one on my Kindle and one hardbound.
+I am often juggling three or more books at a time (and our Amazon bills show it): one on Audible and two hardbound.
 On vacation, I’m even worse.
 I should have a t-shirt that says, “I’d rather be reading a book.”

 Dogs.
-All of them, but especially our new black lab puppy, Kona.
-He’s got big paws to fill, as we recently lost our beautiful, 13-year-old black lab Bella.
-She had a way of looking me straight in the eye like nobody else could.
+All of them, but especially our black lab puppy, Kona.
+He’s got big paws and an even larger heart.
+He just loves to be wherever family is.
 In my next life, I think I’d like to be a veterinarian.

 Our favorite regular getaways reflect life’s balance.
 I love spending time by the water (book in hand).
 In fact, we dream of the day we might retire to a waterfront property, where the whole family can gather.
 But I also love the energy level of New York City, which we visit often.
 I think it’s good to have a mix of calm retreat and vibrant activity in life.

 With the extra time, we’re trying to travel more.
-We’re planning a number of other outings in the upcoming year, including a Cape May bike/wine tour, a concert in Asbury Park, and a trip to Miami Beach for our 24th wedding anniversary.
 That said, I’m still getting used to not having almost all our focus centered around our kids’ lives!
 I know we have to let them figure out things on their own now.